kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 <h2>The complaints about performance</h2>
 To be fair, I can't really say that JS complaints about performance are "wrong".
 Making application code as light as possible is important as our dependency on mobile rises...less JavaScript makes them faster.

-But if an app requires lots of interactive features, as many do, then a lib or framework may be needed to quickly build out those features.
+But if an app requires lots of interactive features, as many do, then a library or framework may be needed to quickly build out those features.
 Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for this use case.

 Most of these practices are built around <a href="https://webpack.js.org/">webpack</a>.
 With its ability to build out slim JS files for production and <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting functionality</a>, webpack has become a necessary tool for JavaScript app development.